Wednesday, October 26, 2022

 Magic Kingdom attractions:

-Highest wait times – Seven Dwarfs Mine Train, Peter Pan’s Flight, Jungle Cruise, Space Mountain, Splash Mountain
+Highest wait times – Seven Dwarfs Mine Train, Peter Pan’s Flight, Jungle Cruise, Space Mountain, Tiana's Bayou Adventure

-Moderate wait times – Pirates Of The Caribbean, Big Thunder Mountain Railroad, Haunted Mansion, it’s a small world, Astro Orbiter, Buzz Lightyear’s Space Ranger Spin, The Many Adventures Of Winnie The Pooh, Tomorrowland Speedway, Mickey's Philharmagic, Under The Sea: Journey Of The Little Mermaid
+Moderate wait times – Pirates Of The Caribbean, Big Thunder Mountain Railroad, Haunted Mansion, it’s a small world, Astro Orbiter, Buzz Lightyear’s Space Ranger Spin, The Many Adventures Of Winnie The Pooh, Tomorrowland Speedway, The Barnstormer, Under The Sea: Journey Of The Little Mermaid, Enchanted Tales With Belle, pretty much any meet and greet

 In some ways, Magic Kingdom is the easiest park to strategize around and in some ways it’s the hardest.
 There are easily more attractions at this park then at any of the others, probably combined.
 That leads to a more spread out crowd throughout the day, with more moderate wait times as opposed to some really busy attractions and some empty ones.
 Our recommendation is to spend two days in Magic Kingdom.
-If you choose not to (or are unable to do so for any reason), our STRONG recommendation is to purchase Genie+.
-I am not a shill for Disney and I’m not trying to get you to part with your money, but if you only have one day, it is very difficult to make your way through most of these attractions, especially if you have little kids.
+If you choose not to (or are unable to do so for any reason), our STRONG recommendation is to purchase LLMP.
+I would recommend it even over a two day visit, as it allows your trip to be much more relaxed.
+More than any other park, the experience of being there is worth a great deal at the most visited theme park in the world.

 There are a few choices here as far as what to do next.
 I generally would head into Liberty Square if the wait times for Haunted Mansion are reasonable.
 That one is kind of hit and miss, so you don’t want to wait forever, but as a classic Disney attraction, it’s a must do.
 If you’re feeling patriotic, you can also take in the Hall Of Presidents while you’re in that area.
 Also, if you continue east from the Haunted Mansion, you can make a stop at the very tip of Fantasyland and visit the Rapunzel bathrooms.
 It might seem odd to factor this into your day, but trust me, this is a worthwhile place to stop and, um, go.
 If we’re anywhere near Fantasyland when we have to use the facilities, this is our place.